FeiyouG/commander.nvim/README.md

     keybindings = {"n", "<leader>Ac", noremap}
   }, {
-    -- You can also pass in a lua functions as command -- NOTE: This only works with neovim 0.7 description = "Run lua function",
+    -- You can also pass in a lua functions as command -- NOTE: binding lua funciton with key only works with neovim 0.7 description = "Run lua function",
     cmd = function() print("ANONYMOUS LUA FUNCTION") end, keybindings = {"n", "<leader>alf", noremap},